Tilbury Fort: 18th–19th centuries

 In addition to its role in protecting the Thames, the fort had various military uses during the 18th century.
 From 1716 onwards, the Board of Ordnance began to use it as a gunpowder depot; there were safety restrictions on moving gunpowder in and out of the London docks, so Tilbury was used instead.
 Two large magazines were built, able to hold 3,600 barrels of powder each, and the old blockhouse and other buildings were converted to act as further magazines.
 Eventually the fort could hold more than 19,000 barrels of gunpowder.
 It was also used as a transit depot for soldiers and, after the Jacobite rising of 1745, as a prison to hold 268 Highlander prisoners of war.
 The Jacobite prisoners were kept in the gunpowder magazines and 45 died from typhus before they were sent on to London for trial.

 The living conditions at the fort were poor.
-It was surrounded by marshes, with a poor road network, and the garrison had to survive on collected rainwater.
+It was surrounded by marshes, with a poor road network, and the garrison had to survive on collected rainwater, in addition to water from a spring.
+Malaria was a problem; in 1873, of 103 soldiers at the fort, 34 were admitted to hospital with it.
+The Army Medical Report for 1874 said that "Tilbury Fort has long been regarded as unhealthy, and the troops as of late years have been removed every six months".

 A trader called a sutler built a house inside the southern entrance, growing vegetables within the south-west bastion and enjoying an effective monopoly on selling food to the soldiers.
 New barracks for the officers and enlisted men were rebuilt in 1772, but the officers often preferred to live across the river in the more urban setting of Gravesend, near the military headquarters there.
 A cricket match in 1776 between men from the Kentish and Essex sides of the Thames reportedly ended in bloodshed when guns were seized from the guardroom; newspapers recounted how an Essex man and a sergeant were shot dead, and a soldier was bayonetted, before both sides fled the scene.
 It is uncertain how accurate the newspaper account was, although the historians Andrew Saunders and Charles Kightly give it some credence.